ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Poison Conditions/Infection Immunity.md

   - Condition
   - Positive-Condition
 ---
-- When a creature has the infection immunity condition, they cannot gain [[Infection]] and remove all levels of [[Infection]] on themselves.
+- When a creature has the infection immunity condition, they are immune to [[Infection]].